 - Family history of lung cancer.
 If the disease runs in your family, you have a higher risk of developing it.

 Get the Care You Need

 If you’re experiencing the symptoms listed above and have been exposed to some or all of the risk factors, you should discuss your screening options with your doctor.
-If you do not have a doctor, Grady can help.
-If you need a primary care physician, call us at (404) 616-1000.
+If you need a primary care physician, book your appointment online at gradyhealth.org, use MyChart, or call (404) 616-1000.
 We’ll arrange an appointment at a Primary Care Center near you.
 Doctors there can treat most conditions and provide access to Grady’s unparalleled medical specialty expertise.